 Amazon Web Services (AWS)¶

-Atlas supports deploying clusters onto Amazon Web Services (AWS).
-Atlas supports all AWS regions other than those in China and US GovCloud.
+Atlas supports deploying clusters and serverless instances onto Amazon Web Services (AWS).
+Atlas supports all AWS regions other than some regions in China and US GovCloud.

-Shared-Tier clusters.
-A check mark indicates support for Free or
+serverless instances.
+A check mark indicates support for

 Cluster Configuration Options¶